February 05, 2025

 According to Korins, the design was bold, modern, positive, and immersive and tied into the event's theme of "movie lovers unite."

-This example may be a stretch since it requires millions of dollars, but it underscores the elements of creating an event stage—a theme, a venue, audience type, and budget.
-Let's look at these and some more factors in detail.
+This example may be a stretch since it requires millions of dollars, but it underscores the key considerations when creating an event stage—your theme, venue, audience, event goals, and budget.
+Let's look at these factors, and how they will impact your event stage design, in more detail.

 1. Finalize Your Event Theme